Written by Support InfoBridge

 - Check and verify the Service Options panel

 - Check and verify if the correct user is configured on the InfoBridge Synchronizer service (in services.msc)

 5) Running the Synchronizer

-If the check and verify steps were all positive, we can run the Synchronizer safely.
+If all steps are positive, you can run the Synchronizer safely.
 It's a good idea to start the GUI as this gives visual feedback.

 - Run the Synchronizer GUI